devtofunmi/devtofunmi/README.md

- -:man_technologist: About Me : I'm a Frontend Developer
+- :man_technologist: About Me : I'm a Frontend Developer

 - :telescope: I’m currently working on Nnote.